70 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is virtual reality exercise safe for people with traumatic brain injury?
+What evidence suggests that virtual reality exercises are effective for traumatic brain injury?

 This trial is for individuals aged 65 or older who live within 30 miles of the trauma center, have an active phone number, and can provide informed consent.
 They must be diagnosed with mild traumatic brain injury (mTBI), speak English, and not reside in a care facility.